Executive Summary:

 Manuka honey is a special type of honey that can only be produced in New Zealand from the nectar of the Leptospermum scoparium, also called the New Zealand tea tree or the Manuka tea tree.

-It is well-known that the highest quality Manuka honey comes from what beekeepers call "The Golden Triangle" of New Zealand.
+The highest quality Manuka honey comes from what beekeepers call "The Golden Triangle" of New Zealand.
 The triangle spans from Taranaki on the West Coast, across to the wild East Cape, and to the top of the North Island in Northland.

-The production of our authentic Manuka honey wouldn't be possible without our strict reliance on The Art of Ethical Beekeeping, which ultimately means we let the honey-making process take place with virtually no human intervention.
-We believe in working with Mother Nature, not against her — and our honey is better for it.
+At Manukora, our Manuka honey is ethically produced, raw, unpasteurized, and fully traceable through every step of the process.
+Our commitment to ethical beekeeping allows the honey-making process to take place with minimal human intervention.
+We believe in working with Mother Nature, not against her—and our honey is better for it.

 How Do I Know If My Manuka Honey Is Authentic?